KhangLTM/khang-news/README.md

    ```sh
    npm run dev
    ```

-## Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.
+# Require Node.js 18.0 or above

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

-Require Node.js 18.0 or above